The Complete Guide to the Spanish Future Tense: When and How to Use It

 There are plenty of resources out there to help you practice Spanish grammar, including the future tenses.
 There are exercises on the web as well as Spanish grammar apps to help you learn and review.

-The best way to drill these into your mind is to see how native speakers use them.
-Maybe you can find a Spanish-language TV series about time travel, or just find a copy of The Time Machine in Spanish.
-Whatever you do, watch out for how these verbs are conjugated.
+But the best way to drill these into your mind is to see how native speakers use them: Maybe you can find a Spanish-language TV series about time travel, or just find a copy of The Time Machine in Spanish.
+Whatever you do, watch out for how these verbs are conjugated!

 You could also use an online immersion program.
-FluentU, for example, takes short videos about many different topics (covering the past, present, and yes, future) and adds annotated subtitles for instant definitions and additional content for unfamiliar words.
+FluentU, for example, teaches Spanish through short videos about many different topics (covering the past, present, and yes, future).

 The more resources you use, the more grammar you’ll be exposed to.
-The future tense comes up in all sorts of conversations, and hearing it used in context will help you remember it better.
+The future tense comes up in tons of conversations and hearing it used in context will help you remember it better.

 We hope that la próxima vez (the next time) you want to talk about the futuro (future), you’ll have no problems at all.